10 Best Wood for Shelves – Bookcases, Closets, and More

 African Padauk is a wood that is hard to come by.
 It is uncommon to see it on the market shelves.

-It is very versatile and would be a great choice for making shelves.
-It comes in a variety of colors for you to choose from.
+However, it is very versatile and would be a great choice for making shelves.
+It comes in a variety of colors for you to choose from, too.

 Pros